wvdm1217/wernervandermerwe/blog/posts/2024-03-18-property-scrapper.md

 At this point I was content with receiving notifications on telegram.
 I had created a process that could monitor properties for me and send notifications to my phone.

-Then everything changed when I woke up the next day, locked out of my Telegram account.
+I woke up the next day, locked out of my Telegram account.

 ![Telegram Ban](./../assets/telegram.jpg)